You are here

 Our pillars of research

-Pfizer's Oncology Research Unit (ORU) strives to advance the frontiers of cancer biology and to translate this knowledge into high-impact medicines for cancer patients.
+Pfizer's Oncology Research Unit strives to advance the frontiers of cancer biology and to translate this into treatments for patients.
+Learn more.

 The ORU comprises four pillars: Tumor Cell Biology, Bioconjugates Discovery and Development, Precision Medicine, and Integrative Biology and Biochemistry.